Daniel from Spain

 What does the programme entail and what do you think of the courses?

 "This is a 120 ECTS-credits Master’s programme (2-years).
-The courses cover everything from the fundamentals of optics, optical design and lasers – to modern applications such as laser spectroscopy, medical optics, optoelectronics, optical communications or ultrafast optics.
+The courses cover everything from the fundamentals of optics, optical design and lasers – to modern applications such as laser spectroscopy, medical optics, optoelectronics, optical communications and ultrafast optics.
 In most of the courses, there is a final examination which you need to pass in order to pass the course.
 In addition, there are labs done in pairs where one can see experimentally what has been explained during the lectures.
 In some of the courses, there are projects where the students work in a more independent way on one of the topics covered during the course.
 The Master’s is concluded with a 30 ECTS Master’s degree project that each student will carry out being part of a research group or in collaboration with industry.